|

 Withnail and I emerge unsteadily from the pub.
 Withnail:

+Where is he.
+Utterly aresholed.
+Marwood: We're early.
 I looks accross to some tearooms Marwood: We want

 to get in there don't we.
 Eat some cake.
 Soak up the booze.